Oktoberfest - ein Fest der Landeshauptstadt München

 Oktoberfest stands for tolerance, respect and diversity

 The largest folk festival in the world stands for open-mindedness, tolerance and diversity.
 The City of Munich is committed to these values and expressly welcomes LGBTIQ* people to the Oktoberfest and fights against any form of discrimination.
 At the last Oktoberfest in 2019, the state capital Munich set an example and hoisted two rainbow flags at the entrance.
-"More than any other event, the Oktoberfest stands for Munich's motto 'live and let live'.
-Two men kissing or women holding hands are completely normal there.
-Tolerance is an essential unit of measurement for the peacefulness of the Oktoberfest," said Wiesn boss Clemens Baumgärtner.

-Events for the community at the Wiesn: That was Gay-Sunday in the Bräurosl and Co.
-2022
+Events for the community at the Oktoberfest

-September 19, 2022: RoslMontag at the Bräurosl
+September 18, 2023 from 3 pm: RoslMontag at the Bräurosl

-September 25, 2022: ProudWiesn in the Armbrustschützen tent
+September 24, 2023: ProudWiesn in the Armbrustschützen tent

-26 September 2022: Prosecco-Wiesn in the Fischer-Vroni
+September 25, 2023 from 1 pm: Prosecco-Wiesn in the Fischer-Vroni

 LGBTIQ* hostility at the Oktoberfest - what to do?

 There must be no place for homophobia and violence at the Oktoberfest.
 Should there be an LGBTIQ*-hostile incident, the Munich coordination office LGBTIQ* generally advises: "Defend yourself!
 Get support!
 Report it quickly!" and recommends always dialing 110 in emergencies.
 This also applies to the Oktoberfest.
 The Oktoberfest guard of the Munich police is located in the service center on the western edge of the Theresienwiese (box-shaped copper building behind the Schottenhamel tent) and can also be reached directly via the emergency number.
-In addition, the police officers from the Wiesn guard regularly go on patrol.
+In addition, the police officers from the Oktoberfest guard regularly go on patrol.

 Safe Oktoberfest campaign for women*